dwalend/blog/_pending/2014-10-18-Enron-Thing.md

 At ActivateNetworks we did a lot of work with social graphs; I implemented Brandes' algorithm while there.
 Social graphs are more sane because [people form communities of about 150 members, Dunbar's number](http://en.wikipedia.org/wiki/Dunbar%27s_number).
 I couldn't share our customers' data, so I pulled in part of the [Enron email corpus](http://en.wikipedia.org/wiki/Enron_Corpus) to use for tests, which I turned into a [still-very-hacky github project](https://github.com/dwalend/EnronMetaData).

+One thing that always bothered me at ActivateNetworks was our base-level assumption that any email meant a relationship existed.
+I can FewestNodes semiring in Brandes algorithm for something else, like the MostProbable semiring with cheezy normalized probability weights from dividing the number of emails between two people by the maximum number in the month.
+If that's radically different then I've discovered something worth bugging my old comrades about.

 ## The Enron Email Corpus

 The Justice Department seized Enron's email logs from the company and went fishing for crooks.
 The [Enron email corpus](http://en.wikipedia.org/wiki/Enron_Corpus) may be the largest clob of email available for research.
 I'll let others report [the results](http://en.wikipedia.org/wiki/Enron_scandal); they found what they were looking for.
 [Andrew McCallum](http://en.wikipedia.org/wiki/Andrew_McCallum) purchased a copy of it and made it available to us all.
 You can download the whole works from a variety of sources, including the full text of the emails.
 Most of them are remarkably dull, but are great fodder for a talk on (total lack of) electronic privacy.